 Queen’s Reward Meadery

-The frozen slushes are amazing!
-They are so flavorful and go down smooth.
+The frozen slushes are amazingly flavorful and go down smooth.

 Tupelo Buffalo Park and Zoo

-Midnite Pottery is a local business that’s been in Tupelo for 20 years.
-You can take a pottery class, which I did, or shop the lovely handmade items in their gallery.
+Midnite Pottery has been a local business in Tupelo for 20 years.
+As I did, you can take a pottery class or shop the lovely handmade items in their gallery.
 Midnite Pottery has beautiful pieces such as decorative plates, cardinal adorned pieces, intricate crosses, and Mississippi ornaments.
 There are many seasonal items, as well.

 For my class, we made a set of wind chimes.
 It was fun molding the clay, then decorating the discs how we wanted.
-They had a unique piece for my 2-year-old granddaughter to make.
-Scarlett’s hand and footprints were pushed in the clay to make a commemorative tray.
+They had a unique piece for my 2-year-old granddaughter to make by pushing her hand and footprints into the clay to make a commemorative tray.
 What a thoughtful gift!
 Midnite Pottery has an artsy gallery that is warm and welcoming; classes are enjoyable.

 Elvis Presley’s Birthplace

-Perhaps the biggest draw in Tupelo is the world-famous Elvis Presley Birthplace.
-The ever-growing 15-acre attraction features a museum, movie in a beautiful purple theater, memorial gardens, reflection pond, and the two-room home Elvis Aaron Presley was born in.
+Perhaps the biggest draw in Tupelo is the world-famous Elvis Presley’s Birthplace.
+The ever-growing 15-acre attraction features a museum, a movie in a beautiful purple theater, memorial gardens, a reflection pond, and the two-room home Elvis Aaron Presley was born in.
 The church Elvis attended, the Assembly of God, where he was influenced by gospel music, was moved there, too.

 My favorite part is the “Elvis at 13” statue, depicting a carefree Elvis before conquering the world.
 The statue sits amidst great timeline markers that show his achievements in life.

-Do some shopping or just Elvis trail work at the Tupelo Hardware Company, circa 1926, where Gladys Presley bought her son’s first guitar for $7.75, and it wasn’t his first choice in gifts.
-A guitar signed by dozens of legends hangs on the wall of this cool little piece of history in Tupelo’s downtown.
+Do some shopping or just Elvis trail work at the Tupelo Hardware Company, circa 1926, where Gladys Presley bought her son’s first guitar for $7.75, which wasn’t his first choice in gifts.
+A guitar signed by dozens of legends hangs on the wall of this nifty little piece of history in Tupelo’s downtown.
 You might be surprised at the products to shop for, too.
-I walked away with a Red Rider tricycle for my granddaughter on my visit.
+On my visit, I walked away with a Red Rider tricycle for my granddaughter.

-Another hot shopping option is the flagship Reed’s in downtown.
-This is a higher-end department store, one of the oldest in Mississippi (opened in 1905), with women and men’s clothing and shoes and a whole floor of kid’s clothing, toys, dancewear, and scout uniforms.
+Another hot downtown shopping option is the flagship Reed’s, a higher-end department store and one of the oldest in Mississippi, opened in 1905.
+Reed’s has a great selection of women’s and men’s clothing, shoes, and a whole floor of kid’s clothing, toys, dancewear, and scout uniforms.
 You can also shop local at Caron Gallery, a store filled with treasures made by Mississippi artists.

 Tupelo has some great outdoor spaces.
 Veterans and Ballard Parks are two of the favorites, with plenty of room for walking, hiking, and even fishing.
-Veterans Park even has a splash pad, disc golf, and a splendid Vietnam Memorial.
-Ballard has baseball games and other sports options, as well as picnic areas.
+Veterans Park has a splash pad, disc golf, and a splendid Vietnam Memorial.
+Ballard has baseball games, other sports options, and picnic areas.

-The parkway headquarters is in Tupelo and has a fantastic Visitor Center, also where you can get your National Park Passport stamped.
+The parkway headquarters is in Tupelo and has a fantastic Visitor Center, where you can get your National Park Passport stamped.
 The center has exhibits and displays for understanding the Natchez Trace.
-Natchez Trace features hiking trails, biking, camping, and confederate gravesites, too.
+Natchez Trace also features hiking trails, biking, camping, and confederate gravesites.